 Use the tabs on the Find a Work Party page to search the list, map or calendar.
 The search filters on the left side of the screen (at the top on a mobile device) allow you to sort work parties by region, type or date.

 Click on any work party name to see details about what to expect.
 Use the Join Work Party button to complete the short registration form.
 You're all signed up!

 May I arrive late?
 Leave early?

-Occasionally, we do have work parties that are shorter than the standard day, so keep an eye out for those.
+Occasionally, we do have work parties that are shorter than the standard day, which may work better with your availability.